 - Let NRFA help you navigate the legal process with their option legal contract

 Just A Few Of Our Donors:

 Embryo adoption made simple.

-As every family, adoption, and embryo is unique, it would be impossible to guarantee you a specific timeline or process.
+As every family, journey, and embryo is unique, it would be impossible to guarantee you a specific timeline or process.
 However, based on our experience at NRFA, these steps provide a good example of what you can expect.

 Once You Find A Match

-The recipient's lawyer will guide the legal process and the IVF clinic will guide the medical process.
+The embryo recipient’s lawyer will guide the legal process and the IVF clinic will guide the medical process.

 Frozen embryo transfer takes place.

 Zoe was adopted as an embryo in 2011 and was born in 2012, but her story began long before that.
 Six healthy embryos resulted from Zoe’s genetic parents first round of IVF in 2009.
 They transferred two embryos and were blessed with boy/girl twins.
 The fate of the remaining 4 embryos weighed heavily on their minds and hearts for two years until they decided to move forward with Embryo Adoption and connected online with Charis and Duffy.
 Read more